-Students are admitted into the department for entrance in the upcoming fall semester.
+Students are admitted into the program for entrance in the upcoming fall semester.
 The final deadline for fall admission is January 10 to ensure applicants are eligible for most KU fellowships, awards, and assistantships.
 Students who wish to be considered for specific awards, fellowships, or assistantships should indicate their interest in a short cover letter accompanying the application.

 To be considered for regular admission status int he program, a student must hold a bachelor's degree and have earned at least a 3.0 grade-point average in pervious academic work.
 Preference may be granted to students who hold a master's degree in American Studies or a related field.
 Admission is based primarily on the applicant’s statement of academic objectives, record of prior studies at the undergraduate or graduate level, and references from persons familiar with the applicant’s work.
 Evidence of preparation for graduate study may include substantial work in American Studies or related fields, such as American history, literature, art, media, sociology, anthropology, political science, journalism, or interdisciplinary studies.

 Required Application Materials